 Using comparing yourself to others bible verses to stop the cycle

-Reading through and studying these comparison bible verses helps us to see several ways that we can overcome the desire to compare.
+Reading through and studying god’s word is the first thing we should do when taking steps to overcome the desire to compare.
 These bible verses on comparison teach us some ways to fight back the comparison trap which include:

 - Detoxing social media